nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 ## Where

-At Aalto University, Espoo, Finland.
+On the campus of Aalto University in Otaniemi, Espoo, Finland.

 ### How you can help